 November – April

-Botswana is one of the few African countries that have adopted a high-value, low-volume tourism strategy in an effort to minimise the negative environmental impact people have on its pristine wildlife areas, while maximising socioeconomic benefits for its population.
+Botswana is one of the few African countries that have adopted a high-value, low-volume tourism strategy to minimise the negative environmental impact on its pristine wildlife areas while maximising socioeconomic benefits for its population.
 This has resulted in a highly sustainable tourism development model, as the Okavango Delta remains undoubtedly the premier wildlife destination on the planet.

-Botswana’s high-value, low-volume tourism strategy, simply translated, means there is limited availability, as lodges are small and intimate with little accommodation.
-Much like any big city, the ebb and flow of the Okavango Delta floodwaters means “real estate” or lodge positions are a key consideration when booking your Okavango Delta safari.
-Add seasonality to the mix, and front row seats, which generally imply the ability to enjoy both land and water-based activities, sell out first, and long in advance.
+Botswana's high-value, low-volume tourism strategy means there's limited availability, as lodges are small and intimate with little accommodation.
+Much like any big city, the ebb and flow of the Okavango Delta flood waters mean "real estate" or lodge positions are a key consideration when booking your Okavango Delta safari.
+Add seasonality to the mix, and front row seats, which generally imply the ability to enjoy both land- and water-based activities, sell out first, and long in advance.

-With over 17 years experience, as Africa’s Leading Safari company, Rhino Africa is an African-based specialist tour operator arranging tailor-made wildlife safaris and holidays throughout Africa, including Botswana.
+With years of experience as Africa's Leading Safari company, Rhino Africa is an African-based specialist tour operator arranging tailor-made wildlife safaris and holidays throughout Africa, including Botswana.
 Our understanding of the guest experience, combined with extensive first-hand knowledge of the lodges, makes us experts in creating magical and memorable African holidays.